ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-compiler.md

 Another way to do basic debugging is to use the `printf` command in your code and then read the output using a serial terminal, such as [PuTTY](http://www.putty.org/) or [CoolTerm](http://freeware.the-meiers.org/).
 For example, add `printf("Hello World!\n\r");` to the top of your main function, and then recompile the program and flash it to your device.

 Unless otherwise specified, `printf` defaults to a baud rate of `9600` on Mbed OS.

+Note that the `mbed-os-quick-start-blinky` example runs at a baud rate of `115200`, you can view the [configuration options page](/docs/reference/configuration.html) to learn more about how to configure OS level options.

 To determine which communication port your board connects to, follow the instructions for your operating system:

 ##### Windows